Pasadena Move-Away Attorneys

 Understand How Relocation Affects Child Custody

 Whether you are considering moving with your child away from your current home, or are facing the possibility of the other parent relocating your child, it is essential that you understand your legal options.
-First and foremost, relocating a child without the legally recognized knowledge and consent of their other parent can be considered kidnapping, so it is crucial that you take necessary measures to ensure that a move-away is legal and is in the best interest of your child.
+First and foremost, relocating a child with existing visitation orders without the legally recognized knowledge and consent of the other parent can be considered kidnapping, so it is crucial that you take necessary measures to ensure that a move-away is legal and is in the best interest of your child.

 Is a Move in the Best Interest of Your Child?

 To relocate a child when a custody arrangement is in place, you must submit a motion to the court requesting new custody orders.
-If the other parent of your child is seeking a move after a custody or divorce judgment is in place, you can file a motion to have the current custody order changed so that the child can remain in his or her current home.
-When considering these motions, a judge will examine numerous factors to determine whether the move aligns with or violates the best interest of your child.
+If the other parent of your child is seeking a move after a custody or divorce judgment is in place, you may be first to file a motion to have the current custody order changed so that the child can remain in his or her current home.
+When considering these motions, a judge will examine numerous factors to determine whether a sole custody order is in place and whether the move aligns with or violates the best interest of your child.